akka/akka/akka-docs/rst/scala/remoting-artery.rst

   One may think that network bandwidth and latency limit the performance of remote messaging, but serialization is a more typical bottleneck.

-For user messages, the default serializer, implemented using Java serialization, remains available and enabled in Artery.
+For user messages the default serializer implemented using Java serialization remains available and enabled by default.
 We do however recommend to disable it entirely and utilise a proper serialization library instead in order effectively utilise the improved performance and ability for rolling deployments using Artery.
 Libraries that we recommend to use include, but are not limited to, `Kryo`_ by using the `akka-kryo-serialization`_ library or `Google Protocol Buffers`_ if you want